 Add to this the aforementioned incapacity to embody 'eine zeitgemässe Sicht' on our contemporary world in an adequate language, and it becomes clear how inadequate the craftsmanship of Borremans is - how little we are dealing here with the continuation of the tradition in the true sense of the word, but rather with an academism, not only in the formal sense of the word - a parasitising on approved technical procedures - but foremost in the contentual sense - a handling of outdated and therefore inadequate world views.
 Although it must be granted that the latter is not so much the responsibility of Borremans...

-Not so much the intrinsic qualities of his work, hence, but rather the way in which unction, flag, lightning rod and cover are condensed, explains the secret charms and constitute the enigma unveiled of the paintings of Michael Borremans.
+Not so much the intrinsic qualities of his work, hence, but rather the way in which unction, flag, lightning rod and cover are condensed in it, explains the secret charms and constitutes the enigma unveiled of the paintings of Michael Borremans.

 © Stefan Beyst, September 2010, translated October 2010

 AMY, Michael: "Whistling a happy tune', Ludion 2008.

 AMY, Michaël.
 “The Theater of the Absurd.”
 Tema Celeste (July/August 2006): 42.

 BEHRISCH, Sven.
 “In der Schuhschachtel.”
 Die Zeit (May 14, 2009).

 BERK, Anne: 'Onzichtbare krachten' Kunst nader bekeken, 2008.